-The City's efforts to increase residential recycling rates have continued with its ongoing efforts to educate residents about the value and benefits of its three cart curbside program, and the continued promotion of its condo recycling assistance program.
+The City's efforts to increase residential recycling rates have continued with its ongoing efforts to educate residents about the value and benefits of its three cart curbside program, and the continued promotion of its condominium recycling assistance program.
 Additionally, the City requires commercial sector recycling through mandatory laws established by City ordinance, and provides assistance to businesses to setup and expand their recycling programs.

 Curbside Recycling - Curbside recycling participation remains strong; recovery rates gradually increasing.
-ENV completed the final phase expansion of the fully-automated 3-cart curbside recycling program in May, 2010.
+ENV completed the final phase expansion of the fully-automated 3-cart curbside recycling program in May 2010.
 There are currently 160,000 homes participating in the program, and capturing material at a rate of 22,000 tons of mixed recyclables and 70,000 tons of green waste per year.
 In November 2011, the City completed an evaluation of the first year of full operation, which indicated that the program had achieved a 77% capture rate for green waste and 53% capture rate for mixed recyclables.
 Increased public experience with identifying and sorting recyclables is producing higher results for the mixed recyclables as the program continues to mature.
 The program continues to be evaluated to identify strategies for improving participation and efficiencies.

 Multi-Material Recycling Centers - Recycling through HI-5 redemption and other recycling drop-off is available to those without curbside collection service.
 HI-5 redemption centers now accept a wide array of recyclable materials, providing the community with a one-stop recycling center for all their materials.
-Currently, there are some 35 locations around Oahu that offer "HI-5 plus" recycling, accepting paper, plastic and glass containers, and metals, along with providing HI-5 redemption, including a City recycling drop-off location fronting its Waialua Base Yard in Haleiwa (Emerson Rd).
+Currently, there are approximately 60 locations around Oahu that offer "HI-5 plus" recycling, accepting paper, plastic and glass containers, and metals, along with providing HI-5 redemption, including a City recycling drop-off location fronting its Waialua Base Yard in Haleiwa (Emerson Rd).
 The Waialua location includes 10 96-gallon blue carts, complete with instructional signage and stickers for the community to use.
 All blue cart recyclables are acceptable, including plastics (1 & 2), glass bottles and jars, metal cans, newspaper, corrugated cardboard and white and colored office paper.

-Condo Recycling -- The City continues to promote condominium recycling through a program that reimburses condominium properties for costs associated with the start-up of a recycling program, and additionally provides technical assistance, educational materials, wheeled carts and guidance in establishing collection services.
+Condominium Recycling -- The City continues to promote condominium recycling through a program that reimburses condominium properties for costs associated with the start-up of a recycling program, and additionally provides technical assistance, educational materials, wheeled carts and guidance in establishing collection services.

-Electronic Waste (e-waste) -- State law requiring manufacturers to provide take back programs for electronic waste went into effect

-January 1, 2010, and is administered by the State Department of Health (DOH).
+Electronic Waste (e-waste) - A State law requiring manufacturers to provide take-back programs for electronic waste went into effect January 1, 2010, and is administered by DOH.
 In general, the covered electronics include computers and televisions.
 Collection and recycling of e-waste has increased, but the law is weak in its requirements for the manufacturers to achieve recovery goals or to provide consumer convenience in take back programs.
-DOH is looking for ways to strengthen the collection programs, and has proposed bills in the most recent four State legislative sessions (2012, 2013, 2014, 2015).
+DOH is looking for ways to strengthen the collection programs, and has proposed bills in the most recent four State legislative sessions (2012, 2013, 2014, and 2015).
+In 2015 the law was amended to require electronic device manufacturers to establish drop-off locations for e-waste and prohibited mail-back only recycling options for some devices.
 ENV will continue to work in collaboration with DOH and local e-waste recycling companies to support local programs and legislative proposals.